 If you have arthritis, you might as if you are giving in to the condition by asking for help.
 However, all you are doing is acknowledging the fact that you can’t do it all by yourself.
 There’s nothing wrong with needing help.
 Ask your spouse to share in more of the cleaning chores.
 Teach the children to clean up after themselves, and so on.

 13. Time It Right

-If you know that you cannot handle any cleaning in the mornings since you are in too much pain, perhaps you should ensure that you never schedule any cleaning for then since it will probably be harder then usual.
+If you know that you cannot handle any cleaning in the mornings since you are in too much pain, perhaps you should ensure that you never schedule any cleaning for then since it will probably be harder than usual.
 So, try figuring out when you are at your most pain-free and schedule your cleaning tasks during that time.

 14. Protect the Joints

 Depending on the joints that are most affected by a particular cleaning task, aids such as custom orthotics or a splint can protect vulnerable joints by limiting motion or providing sufficient support.
-Compression gloves and wrist supports from companies like Copper Joint can help you manage join pain while cleaning up.
+Compression gloves and wrist supports from companies like Copper Compression can help you manage joint pain while cleaning up.
 If you think that you are a good candidate, you should consider talking to your occupational therapist or doctor.

 15. Warm Up

 It is good advice for all: before you engage in any kind of physical activity such as cleaning, first take time to warm up the muscles and joints.
-To properly warm up, you can try walking on the spot for several minutes or do some light stretches.
+To properly warm-up, you can try walking on the spot for several minutes or do some light stretches.